Deagle2/cryptonite_taskphase_nathan/Linux Luminarium/File Globbing.md

 # Challenge 5: File Globbing

 ## Course Introduction
-In this challenge, you will learn how to use file globbing to match file names and paths in Linux.
+Globbing lets you reference files without typing them all out, or typing out their full paths.
 File globbing allows you to use wildcards to create flexible patterns for searching files.
-Your goal is to obtain the flag by mastering these techniques.

-## Obtaining the Flag
-To successfully obtain the flag for this challenge, follow these methods based on the concepts discussed:

-### Method 1: Matching with `*`
+### Matching with `*`
 - **Description**: The `*` wildcard matches any number of characters in file names.
 - **Example**:
     ```bash